-Shipping is free for all items purchased!
-See the All Items page for more information.
+Shipping is free for purchases over $75!
+See below for more information.

 As modern as it may sound, babywearing has been around for centuries.
 It is an inseparable part of the African, European, and Asian culture and has been widely practiced in almost all regions of the globe.